-A blinking cursor appears on the Compose screen.

-- 5 Use the keypad to type or edit your message. - 6 Press the Menu Select button directly below Optn once the message is composed. - 8 Perform one of the following actions: - ~ or ~ to scroll through the address list and highlight the required address. - or to [Other Recpit] and press the Menu Select button below Edit.
-When a blinking cursor appears in the Enter Address screen, use the keypad to type the address entry.
+- 4 or to Quick Text and press the Menu Select button directly below Sel for a predefined message. - 5 or to scroll through the list of messages and press the Menu Select button directly below Sel to select the required message.
+The message appears on the Compose screen, with a blinking cursor at the end of it.
+Use the keypad to edit the message, if required. - 6 Press the Menu Select button directly below Optn. - 8 Perform one of the following actions: - or v to scroll through the address list and highlight the required address. - or to E0ther Recput] and press the Menu Select button below Edit.
+When a blinking cursor appears on the Enter Address screen, use the keypad to type the address entry.